urielduana/learningflutter/README.md

     double _size = 100;
     // This method is used to update the state of the widget void grown(){
-      setState(() { _size += 10; });
+      // setState is called to update the render of the widget and then call the build method setState(() { _size += 10; });
     }